chrisnewark/chrisnewark.github.io/_events/15-16/2016-01-23-kent-schools-cross-country-champs.md

 #### Parking

 There is adequate parking at the school, but it is likely that not all cars will be accommodated.
+The road alongside the school is fairly narrow and is on a bus route.
+The station car park is approximately 1 mile away and the Country Park is next to the school, but charges apply at both.
 There will be some congestion during the day so please allow extra time.
 It is hoped stewards will be available to help, but please park carefully and with consideration for school property and local residents.

 Cars are parked at owners' risk.
 KSAA accept no responsibility.

+#### Please be aware

+If severe weather and / or ground conditions necessitate a postponement of the event, all district managers will be informed as soon as possible and a notice will appear on this site by Thursday 21st January.

+The reserve date is Saturday 6th February.
+The venue will remain the same.

 #### Race Times